 Long COVID Impact on the Job Market

 The impact of Long COVID is going to be detrimental to the workforce.
-A recent study showed that 23% of Long COVID patients are unable to work.
+A 2021 study showed that 23% of Long COVID patients are unable to work.
 In addition, 45% must reduce their work schedule.
 Based on the number of Long COVID patients, this means the current workforce could lose 931,025 – 3.5 million employees.
-And this is only those that are unable to work at all.
-Others may still be able to work, but may need to reduce hours or have special accommodations.
+And this is only those who are unable to work at all.
+Others may still be able to work but may need to reduce hours or have special accommodations.

 This major impact on the workforce will require changes from employers, allowing for a more flexible workplace.
 Changes such as increased sick leave, reduced daily hours, increased working from home, the creation of rest areas for employees, and employee support groups can help retain employees while they fight and recover from Long COVID.
 Without implementing these changes, employers may experience staffing shortages and loss of additional employees.
 One more sentence to punch this up